FACxBeamery/tech-test-joao/README.md

 Find relevant jobs in a UK city of your preference.

 ## Technical Overview
-This is a full stack app that uses `React.JS` on the client-side and `Express.JS` on the backend to listen for requests coming from the front end.
+This is a full stack app that uses `React.JS` on the client-side and `Express.JS` to build the server, on the backend, which will listen for requests coming from the frontend.

 ## 3rd Party API - reed.co.uk JobSeeker API